-Located at the foot of the Rocky Mountains near Colorado Springs, the Air Force Academy annually accepts about 1,200 young men and women into its four-year program.
+Located at the foot of the Rocky Mountains near Colorado Springs, Colo., the Air Force Academy annually accepts about 1,200 young men and women into its four-year program.
 Graduates earn a bachelor of science degree and an Air Force commission.
-The program is intense, with a well-balanced curriculum that includes the physical and social sciences, humanities, and math.
-In addition, the academy provides cadets with a background in aerospace operations through courses such as astrodynamics and aeroengineering.
-Admission to the Air Force Academy is generally made through nominations from United States Senators or Representatives, but other avenues to receive an admission appointment are available.
+The program is intense, with a well-balanced curriculum that includes the physical and social sciences, humanities and math.
+In addition, the academy provides cadets with a background in aerospace operations through courses such as astrodynamics and aero-engineering.
+Admission to the Air Force Academy generally is made through nominations from U.S. senators or representatives, but other avenues to receive an admission appointment are available.

 Air Force Reserve Officer Training Corps (AFROTC)

-The annual book stipend is $900 per academic year, and the monthly stipend increases based on an individual’s student status.
-Freshman receive $300; sophomores receive $350; juniors receive $450; and seniors receive $500.
+The annual book stipend is $900 per academic year, and the monthly stipend increases based on an individual's student status.
+Freshmen receive $300, sophomores $350, juniors $450 and seniors $500.